Conversion row: High Court orders CBI probe into girl's suicide | Law-Order

 The Madras High Court Bench here on Monday directed transferring the probe into the death by suicide of a 17-year-old girl, allegedly coerced to convert to Christianity, to the Central Bureau of Investigation (CBI).

-''This Court has a duty to render posthumous justice to the child.
-The foregoing circumstances cumulatively taken will definitely create an impression that the investigation is not proceeding on the right lines...
-I therefore direct the Director, Central Bureau of Investigation, New Delhi to assign an officer to take over investigation from the State Police,'' the court ruled.
+''This Court must render posthumous justice to the child.
+The foregoing circumstances cumulatively taken will create an impression that the investigation is not proceeding on the right lines.
+Since a high-ranking Hon'ble Minister himself has taken a stand, investigation cannot continue with the State Police.
+I, therefore, direct the Director, Central Bureau of Investigation, New Delhi to assign an officer to take over the investigation from the State Police,'' the court ruled.

 CBI will undertake an independent investigation and shall not take into account any of the observations made in this order, the judge added.